oyama/pico-vfs/README.md

 ## Demonstration

+For demonstration purposes, benchmark test firmware for combined block devices and file systems is included.
 The pico-sdk[^3] build environment is required to build the demonstration, see  _Getting started with Raspberry Pi Pico_[^4] to prepare the toolchain for your platform.
 This project contains a _git submodule_.
 When cloning, the `--recursive` option must be given or a separate `git submodule update` must be performed.

 ```bash